AvitalTamir/vibecommander/README.md

 # Vibe Commander

-## What?

-Vibe Commander is an IVE (Interactive Vibe Environment!).
-It wraps around your AI Assistant CLI so you can spend your entire session in the same terminal tab.
+A terminal-based IVE (Interactive Vibe Environment) for AI coding assistants.
+Norton Commander vibes, modern AI workflows.

 ## Why?

-Have been building this as a tool to bring my flow from 99% there to 100%.

-I nowadays do pretty much everything using Claude Code and only ever hop into other terminal tabs to view the occasional file or run some git commands.

-Vision was to have these minimal facilities in a familiar IDE style layout that evokes old time Norton Commander memories.
+Built for developers who live in their terminal with AI assistants like Claude Code, Gemini CLI, or Codex.
+Instead of jumping between terminal tabs to check files, view diffs, or stage commits—do it all in one place while your AI does the heavy lifting.

 ## Quick Start